Our activities in the Nordics

 SE og HØR is published as Det Ny Radioblad

-On the night between the 23rd and 24th of January the Aller HQ and the paper factory in Valby are bombed by the hated ”Schalburgkorpset”, a pro-nazi terror organization which both Danish and German members.
+On the night between the 23rd and 24th of January 1945 the Aller HQ and the paper factory in Valby are bombed by the hated terror organisation “Schalburgkorpset”, a pro-nazi terror organization with both Danish and German members.

-The morning after the bombardment editor Henri T. Meyer gets to work at the usual time and begins his work on his brought typewriter in the middle of the burning rubble.
+The morning after the Schalburg bombardment editor Henrik T. Meyer gets to work at the usual time and begins working on his brought typewriter in the middle of the smoking ruins.
+The magazines did have a deadline.

 Aller acquires the weekly Ude og Hjemme making it a part of the portfolio.
 For the first six years in the 1920’s its chief editor was the renowned polar explorer Peter Freuchen.

-Together with Gutenberghus (now Egmont), Aller establishes a joint distribution system in Denmark, UBD.
+Together with Gutenberghus (now Egmont) Aller establishes a joint distribution system in Denmark, UBD, where both pulishers’ magazines are being distributed by the same carriers.

-Carl Allers Etablissement A/S becomes the Parent Company for Aller in Denmark, Sweden and Norway
+Carl Allers Etablissement A/S becomes parent company for Aller in Denmark, Sweden, and Norway.

 BILLED-BLADET and SØNDAG

-Carl Allers Etablissement A/S changes its name to Aller Holding A/S, still acting as a parent company for Aller Media in Denmark, Sweden, Norway and Finland.
+Carl Allers Etablissement changes its name to Aller Holding A/S and continues as a parent company for Aller Media A/S in Denmark, Sweden, Norway, and Finland.

-The travel business, which until now has been a part of Aller Media A/S, now becomes a part of Aller Holding A/S, under the name Aller Leisure A/S.
+The travel business which until now has been a part of Aller Media, now becomes an independent group, Aller Leisure A/S and becomes a part of Aller Holding A/S (now Aller A/S).

 In February Aller Holding A/S changes its name to Aller A/S.